 Assessment and Remediation

-Whether we discover an issue ourselves or it is reported to us, the LabKey team will promptly assesses the issue, confirm if it is a true vulnerability, and determine a timeline for resolution based on the severity of the risk.
+Whether we discover an issue ourselves or it is reported to us, the LabKey team will promptly assess the issue, confirm if it is a true vulnerability, and determine a timeline for resolution based on the severity of the risk.
 We use the Common Vulnerability Scoring System (CVSS) to score the issue and guide our follow-up steps, completing the Base Score Metrics assessment under the following assumptions.
 Note that not all of these conditions will apply to all user servers.